Fighting Social Contagions

 Though I commend Eisenhower for his high taxes during the 1950’s, society has changed since the 1950’s.
 Most notably, television has become a more dominant and detrimental force, much more so than it was during the 1950’s.
 Television entered the political ring in 1971 and has only grown as a destructive force over the decades.
 In addition, society has ignored the signs from the Almighty during the 1980’s about what to do with television.
 Also, Lyndon Johnson’s spectacular failure of a program known as the Great Society came after the 1950’s, thus creating a much bigger problem, a huge problem that it was created to solve, ironically.

 Different eras of time call for different policies.
 Thus how I can include both Eisenhower and Reagan on the same list, but for having different economic policies.
-Reagan’s economic policies of cutting taxes in light of the growing size of the federal government is just what the country needed at the time.
+Reagan’s economic policies of cutting taxes as a way of sticking it to those who believed (and still believe) in growing the size of the federal government is just what the country needed at the time.
 He was reelected in 1984 in a landslide immediately after four years in office.
 Reagan also helped speed up the end of the Cold War with America emerging victorious soon after his last term in office.
 And one more note about him, Reagan would hardly recognize the Republican party of the last decade.

 John F Kennedy’s handling of the Cuban Missile Crisis was both bold and cautious, ultimately wise enough to avoid a nuclear war that would have devastated the world.
 The world escaped destruction.
 Kennedy had more to do with that than any other politician who ever held any kind of power.
 Kennedy’s words during his inaugural address are the very antitheses to socialism and his vision for traveling to the moon and back before the end of the 1960’s inspired history’s greatest scientific achievement.